faranalytics/socketnaut/README.md

 In the HTTP server `request` handler, `http.IncomingMessage.socket.remoteAddress` will provide the remote address of the Proxy (usu.
 127.0.0.1) - not the Client.
 Implementations such as **Proxy Protocol** and the `Forwarded` HTTP header are commonly used in order to address this issue.
 However, Socketnaut's `ServiceProxy` may or may not be a TLS endpoint; hence, it isn't always possible to inject an HTTP Header into the message.

 Socketnaut solves this problem by providing a facility for requesting this information from the Proxy.
 Call the `ServiceAgent.requestProxyAddressInfo` method with the request socket (e.g., `req.socket`) as an argument.
-The Service method will return a `net.AddressInfo` that contains the desired information.
+The method will return a `net.AddressInfo` object that contains the desired information.

 ### Example